 I expect that the hangovers of anesthesia will disappear within 24 hours.
 After this time, your cat’s personality usually becomes normal.
-Your Vet will likely recommend that you stay with your cat on the first night to observe the level of activity and monitor your cat’s recovery carefully.
+Your Vet will likely recommend that you stay with your cat on the first night to observe the level of activity and monitor Kitty’s recovery carefully.

 Tips for a safe and comfortable recovery

-- Don’t bathe your cat for at least ten days after surgery.
+- Don’t bathe for at least ten days after surgery.

 - Provide a quiet place for your kitty to recover indoors and away from other animals.